-PRIORITY ONE: Maternity, childhood and adolescence: A healthy start in life The intention of this priority is to support parents, families and communities to make sure that all babies have the best possible start in life.
-The masterplan supports this priority by promoting development in the town centre that provides a safe space for families.
-Spaces that are attractive, accessible, secure, and can accommodate the facilities and services that new parents, families and young children need.
-Physical activity is known to have many benefits to people's physical and mental health, and increasing physical activity at all ages is a key local priority.
-The Masterplan promotes this in various ways, by making it easier for people and therefore encouraging people, to access the town centre using sustainable modes such as by foot and by bike, and by improving the links and connections with the surrounding greenspaces such as Brueton and Malvern Park.
-PRIORITY TWO: We know that housing and homelessness have a serious impact on people's health and wellbeing, and the Masterplan proposes the development of over 1,100 new high quality new homes, in a sustainable location, but importantly new homes that are affordable and attainable and accessible to all.
-Adulthood and Work: Promoting health and wellbeing Priority two recognises that the long-term routes to improving healthy life expectancy are through refocusing what we mean by a successful economy so that well-being and the factors that influence this such as the environment, jobs and skills and access to services are a key part of successful growth.
-Having a good job is good for people's health, and the quality of the job and the working environment is key.
-The Masterplan identifies the capacity to deliver over 50,000sqm of new office development, which has the potential to provide 1,000's of new jobs.
-The Masterplan promotes development that provide modern working environments, in one of the most accessible locations in the borough, surrounded by a wealth of amenities employees expect, and public realm and open space that will contribute to creating a positive working environment.
-AGEING AND LATER LIFE: Ageing well and improving health and care services for older people This priority promotes independence in later life, supporting people to live at home safely and independently and where possible remain at home for longer.
-The Masterplan identifies the capacity to deliver 1,100 new homes in the town centre.
-These new homes would be more affordable making the developments inclusive, attainable and attractive to a diverse population.
-Residential development will create a new resident community in the town centre that would benefit from the health services, retail, leisure, and cultural facilities the town centre has to offer.
-The masterplan also promotes the importance of high quality, safe and secure public realm and open spaces, and excellent connectivity into and around town, which would help to make the town centre an attractive location for older generations to locate and remain living independently for longer.
-ALL AGE: SOCIAL CONNECTEDNESS INTENT: Enable people to It is well known that community networks have an impact on health and wellbeing and community spaces, commissioning of truly holistic services and ensuring there are safe places for people to spend time are vital.
-The Masterplan promotes development of the town centre into a place that is accessible to all, with mixed use areas where people of different ages, ethnic backgrounds and interests can come together to use the space in different but complementary ways. increase their social wellbeing and improve social connectedness Public realm improvements, the creation of open and shared spaces, events spaces, flexible spaces, and physical development that can accommodate a range of uses including health and community use will ensure the town centre is a place that promotes and enables social connectedness.
+PRIORITY ONE: Maternity, childhood and adolescence: A healthy start in life The intention of this priority is to su to make sure that all babies have th The masterplan supports this priori provides a safe space for families.
+S accommodate the facilities and ser Physical activity is known to have n increasing physical activity at all ag various ways, by making it easier fo town centre using sustainable mod and connections with the surroundi PRIORITY TWO: We know that housing and homeles the Masterplan proposes the develo location, but importantly new home Adulthood and Work: Promoting health and wellbeing Priority two recognises that the lon through refocusing what we mean be that influence this such as the envir part of successful growth.
+Having a job and the working environment is 50,000sqm of new office developm Masterplan promotes development accessible locations in the borough public realm and open space that w AGEING AND LATER LIFE: Ageing well and improving health and care services for older people This priority promotes independence independently and where possible r capacity to deliver 1,100 new homes affordable making the developmen Residential development will create benefit from the health services, re The masterplan also promotes the i spaces, and excellent connectivity an attractive location for older gene ALL AGE: SOCIAL CONNECTEDNESS INTENT: Enable people to It is well known that community net spaces, commissioning of truly holi spend time are vital.
+The Masterpla is accessible to all, with mixed use a and interests can come together to increase their social wellbeing and improve social connectedness Public realm improvements, the cre and physical development that can use will ensure the town centre is a r unintentionally cause unlawful ossible the masterplan advance ind those who do not; and fosters A) has been completed to ensure that discrimination, harassment or victimis s equality of opportunity between use s good relations between users who sl I ne FIA Identifies a number of po sitive impacts on different groups of upport parents, families and communities he best possible start in life.